edjeavons/filament-icons/README.md

 - [Solar](https://github.com/W84T/filament-solar-icons) by [W84T](https://github.com/W84T)

 # Creating Your Own Icon Set
+The best and most straightforward way to create your own set is by using the [Filament Icons Template repository](https://github.com/filafly/filament-icons-template).
+Just click "use this template" and follow the instructions on the page.

-This package allows you to create your own icon set implementations, enabling you to integrate any icon library that has a Blade Icons implementation with Filament.
+If you want to create your own implementation manually, this package enables you to integrate any icon library that has a Blade Icons implementation with Filament.
 Here's how to get started:

 ## Requirements
 - An icon set with a [Blade Icons](https://github.com/blade-ui-kit/blade-icons) implementation.
 If one doesn't exist, you'll need to create it.